notreux/UpsideEngine/docs/tutorials/get-started/Installation.md

 - Start a new project with Rojo

 ## Downloading Upside Engine
-To install the Upside Engine Framework, we can use github submodules or wally
+To install Upside Engine, you can use `github submodules` or `wally`

 ### Github submodules
-To install upside engine with github submodules run this command:
+To install upside engine using github submodules run this command:
 ```git
 git submodule add https://github.com/TheHackerPuppy/UpsideEngine packages/UpsideEngine
 ```

-#### Wally
+### Wally
 To install upside engine with wally add this line to your `wally.toml`:
 ```toml
 UpsideEngine = "notreux/upside-engine@3.0.0"
 ```

-## Recommended Rojo Template
+## Recommended Rojo Template (optional)

-To install the Upside Engine Framework, use the following command to create a new folder named "packages" with the Upside Engine Framework inside:

 ???+ info
     ```json